edithnickerson/ionicbasics1/README.md

 Ionic Lab is a desktop app available to greatly simplify the process of building, testing and deploying your app.

 We may or may not use this later.
+We most likely __WON'T__ need this as we'll be using the CLI tools.

 ## Previewing in the Ionic Viewer